dajobe/docker-nghttp2/README.md

         -e HOST=192.168.1.2 -e PORT=12345 \
         dajobe/nghttpx

-To run the proxy with TLS/SSL HTTP/2.0 on port 443 that can serve an https url, in addition to the host and port config above you will need to put the server TLS/SSL key file in `$PWD/data/etc/keyfile` and the certificate file in `$PWD/data/etc/certfile` and set the `KEY_FILE` and `CERT_FILE` envariable arguments to those paths like
+2. Proxy from HTTP/2.0 (encrypted) to HTTP/1.0

-this:
+To run the proxy with TLS/SSL HTTP/2.0 on port 443 that can serve https traffic, in addition to the host and port config `HOST` and `PORT` envariables as decribed above, you will need to put the server TLS/SSL key file in `$PWD/data/etc/keyfile` and the certificate file in `$PWD/data/etc/certfile` and set the `KEY_FILE` and `CERT_FILE` envariable arguments to those paths like this:

     $ mkdir -p data
     $ docker run --name nghttpx -d -p 443:3000 -v $PWD/data:/data \